williamhoos/testrepo/docs/source/index.rst

 As an integral part of this effort, a number of potential development activities were identified as possible areas for future enhancement, and these are identified throughout the documentation as follows:

 ..
-Warning:: Critical items needing to be addressed before the PEER code is migrated to open source.
-Each will include a link to a Pivotal Tracker story or an open issue in GitHub Issues.
+Warning:: Critical Items - Issue that needs to be addressed before the PEER code is migrated to open source, and that reference a Pivotal Tracker story or open item in GitHub Issues.

 ..
-Tip:: Other items that we would like to address before the PEER code is migrated to open source, but that are not considered to be essential.
+Tip::  Potential Enhancement - Non-essential item that may be addressed before the PEER code is migrated to open source, or that will be moved to "Suggested Features" at that time.

 ..
-Note:: Future extensions and/or modifications for consideration by anyone interested in enhancing PEER's functionality, and looking for project opportunities, possibly with a link to a welcome message similar to the `Apache Foundation <http://community.apache.org/contributors/index.html>`.
+Note:: Suggested Feature - Future extensions and/or modifications for consideration by anyone interested in enhancing PEER's functionality, and looking for project opportunities.

 .. toctree::